SSWConsulting/SSW.Rules.Content/rules/recognizing-phishing-urls/rule.md

 ::: good
 Good Example – LinkedIn is the domain
 :::

 If you are curious about a URL, and think it might be legitimate, you can check the Whois record to see who owns the domain.
 A useful tool for this is <https://whois.domaintools.com>

-If you are curious about a URL, and think it might be legitimate, you can check the Whois record to see who owns the domain.
-A useful tool for this is <https://whois.domaintools.com>